noodles/obsidian-libby-import-plugin/README.md

 # Libby Import Plugin for Obsidian

-This plugin allows you to import your Libby ebook highlights and bookmarks directly into Obsidian.
-It creates well-formatted markdown notes from your Libby reading data, making it easy to reference and organize.
+This plugin allows you to import your [Libby App](https://libbyapp.com/) reading data directly into [Obsidian](https://obsidian.md).
+It creates well-formatted markdown notes from your Libby JSON data, making it easy to reference and organize.

 ## Features